alissonssz/my-vs-code-extensions/README.md

 # my-vs-code-extensions

-Just a place to share the extensions of vs code that I use daily.
+Just a place to share the extensions of vs code I use daily.

 #### **For angular development:**
 ------